sergueik/powershell_selenium/csharp/chrome_performance/README.md

 Chrome Page Element Performance Collector
 =========================================

-Collect details of the web navigation.

-by
-running the Javascript to  collect

-    (
-    window.performance ||
-    window.mozPerformance ||
-    window.msPerformance ||
-    window.webkitPerformance
-    ).getEntries()

-while the page is being loaded.

-Stores selected headers

- * id
- * url
- * duration

-in the SQLite database allowing measuring  Page performance at the individual Page element level.
+Collect details of the web navigation from the browser.
+Stores results in the SQLite database allowing measuring  Page performance at the individual Page element level.

 Writing Tests
 =============